 Open Source jobs are in demand and no one knows is better than Linux Foundation, the official Linux organization.
 This is why

-Linux Foundation Cyber Monday Offer: Up to 65% off on all training and certification
+Linux Foundation New Year Resolution Sale: Up to 80% off on all Cloud training and certification

-The offer is valid until December 10, 2019 23:59 UTC.
+The sale ends January 21, 2020, 23:59 UTC.
 You get hands-on labs, downloadable reading material, assignments and online videos.
 You get the access for one year You have two attempts at exams (if you are opting for certification).

 Linux Foundation Discount Coupon [Valid all the time]

 You can get a 15% off on any training or certification course provided by The Linux Foundation at any given time.
 All you have to do is to use the coupon code ITSFOSS15 at the checkout page.

 Note that it might not be combined with other offers.